fpusan/moira/patch-notes.md

   - Fixed a bug in which an additional '>' was inserted at the beginning of sequence headers when using the --relabel option (contributed by Jing Wang, Shanghai Jiao Tong University).
   - Added support for gzip and bzip2 compressed input files.
 The script automatically detects the input file type (contributed by Christopher Thornton, University of Utah).
   - Added the option for choosing a custom output prefix, via the -op, --output_prefix flags (contributed by Christopher Thornton, University of Utah).
+  - Added an option for running without printing welcome, progress or goodbye messages, via the --silent flag.
+Warning messages, if any, will still be printed.
   - Testing can now be directly performed via the setup.py script (python setup.py test).

 - v1.0.2b.